guoqi228/logistic_regression_matlab/README.md

 fminunc(@(t)(costFunction(t, X, y)), initial theta, options);
 ```
 'GradObj', 'on': set fminunc that our function returns both the cost and the gradient.
 This allows fminunc to use the gradient when minimizing the function.
-Furthermore, we set the

 'MaxIter', 400: set fminunc run for at most 400 steps before it terminates.

 @(t) ( costFunction(t, X, y) ): specify the actual function we are minimizing, creates a function,
 with argument t, which calls your costFunction.